Eth-H/ResourceSummaries/guides/dev/languages/scripting/python/python_concepts.md

 # modules
-    import module1,module2 //import a whole module/file as obj in separate namespaces import module1 as md1 //shorten the idenfifier to the separate namespace obj from module-name import name1,name2 //import modules into current namespace from module import * //all attributes
-    import module1 as specificName
+    import module1,module2 //import a whole module/file as obj in separate namespaces import module1 as md1 //shorten the idenfifier to the separate namespace obj from module-name import name1,name2 //import specific module names into current namespace from module import * //above for all attributes import module1 as specificName
     //list of defined names
     dir(module)